phgbecker/bdd-cucumber/README.md

 - Clone this project
 - On path `selenium-java` execute `mvn install`
-- Run all test with `mvn test -Dmaven.test.skip=false`
+- Run all test with `mvn test -D maven.test.skip=false`